getjavelin/javelin-mcp/examples/proxy/README.md

-## ⁠Local MCP server with the local Tools
+## ⁠Local MCP server with the Local Tools

 Docker Desktop MCP Integration with their **MCP Catalog and Toolkit** provides:
 1. **Centralized Discovery** - A trusted hub for discovering MCP tools integrated into Docker Hub